SiegeSailor/Smarty-Notebook/.github/CONTRIBUTING.md

 # Contributing

 Thank you for investing your time in contributing to this project.
-Please take a moment to read through [Setting Up a Local Environment](./../README.md#setting-up-a-local-environment) to ensure you have the necessary tools and dependencies installed.
 If you are new to contributing to open source projects, the following resources may be helpful:

 - [Set up Git](https://docs.github.com/en/get-started/git-basics/set-up-git)
 - [Collaborating with pull requests](https://docs.github.com/en/github/collaborating-with-pull-requests)